 How to Get Rid of These Pests Naturally

-Naturally prevention starts with the area outside of your home.
-Spiders outside your home is usually considered a form of pest control since they eat undesirable insects.
-However, with brown recluses this is a different story.
-Some natural ways of reducing the spiders outside of your home includes:
+Naturally, prevention starts with the area outside of your home.
+Spiders outside your home are usually considered a form of pest control since they eat undesirable insects.
+However, with brown recluses, this is a different story.
+Some natural ways of reducing the spiders outside of your home include:

 - Fill in Cracks & Crevices: Filling in any gaps around the window or door frames will help keep the spiders outside of your home.

 - Minimize Lighting: Outdoor lighting is known to attract insects which these spiders end up preying on.